 (tacrolimus) Extended-release Capsules

-- Increased mortality in female transplant recipients was observed in a clinical trial of liver transplantation.
-Use in liver transplantation is not recommended [see WARNINGS AND PRECAUTIONS].
+- Increased mortality in female liver transplant patients with ASTAGRAF XL.
+ASTAGRAF XL is not approved for use in liver transplantation [see WARNINGS AND PRECAUTIONS].

-ASTAGRAF XL is available for oral administration as hard gelatin capsules (tacrolimus extended-release capsules) containing the equivalent of 0.5 mg, 1 mg or 5 mg of anhydrous tacrolimus USP.
+ASTAGRAF XL, a calcineurin-inhibitor immunosuppressant, is available for oral administration as hard gelatin capsules (tacrolimus extended-release capsules) containing the equivalent of 0.5 mg, 1 mg or 5 mg of anhydrous tacrolimus USP.
 Inactive ingredients include ethylcellulose NF, hypromellose USP, magnesium stearate NF and lactose monohydrate NF.
 The ingredients are directly proportional across all capsule strengths.
 The capsule shell contains gelatin NF, titanium dioxide USP, ferric oxide NF, and sodium lauryl sulfate.
-The capsule shell also has a trace of printing ink, Opacode S-1-15083 Red.

 Tacrolimus is the active ingredient in ASTAGRAF XL.
 Tacrolimus is a macrolide immunosuppressant produced by Streptomyces tsukubaensis.
 Chemically, tacrolimus is designated as [3S – [3R*[E(1S*, 3S*, 4S*)], 4S*, 5R*, 8S*, 9E, 12R*, 14R*, 15S*, 16R*, 18S*, 19S*, 26aR*]] – 5, 6, 8, 11, 12, 13, 14, 15, 16, 17, 18, 19, 24, 25, 26, 26a – hexadecahydro – 5, 19 – dihydroxy – 3 – [2 – (4 – hydroxy – 3 – methoxycyclo – hexyl) – 1 – methylethenyl] – 14, 16 – dimethoxy – 4, 10, 12, 18 – tetramethyl – 8 – (2 – propenyl) – 15, 19 – epoxy – 3H – pyrido[2, 1 – c][1, 4]oxaazacyclotricosine – 1, 7, 20, 21(4H, 23H) – tetrone, monohydrate.